docligot/aedesproject/readme.md

-﻿This is the github of Project Aedes.
+# Welcome to the AEDES Project

 ## Our Challenge